 School supply shopping can put a strain on a family’s budget.
 If your family and friends are in a position to help others, how about throwing a backpack-stuffing party with your kids?

 - Ask each guest to bring a particular item—glue sticks, paper, pens, etc. Provide backpacks (either new or gently used) and set up an assembly line for the kids to fill the bags with supplies.

 - After the work is done, let the kids play and eat.

-- At the end of the party, deliver the backpacks to your local YWCA, school... district office or other program that helps kids in need.
+- At the end of the party, deliver the backpacks to your local YWCA, school district office or other programs that help kids in need.